 It’s important to be aware that a major faux par when chatting with someone living with dementia is, “Do you remember..?”.
 It’s very upsetting if you truly couldn’t remember.
 Instead, ask, ‘do you recall..?’

 Lastly, my big tip when chatting with someone with dementia is, never ever start with “Do you remember..?”.
 Can you imagine how upsetting this would be if you truly couldn’t remember?
 If someone asked me that question about my own life events, I know I’d be a bit cranky.
 Instead, use the word ‘recall’ or influence a story by showing photos, playing with familiar objects, enjoying a 1:1 activity or begin conversations with leading questions.

 8. Exchanging gifts

 Can exchanging gifts really be a calm experience?
 Provided you are aware and mitigate negative non-verbal reactions, it can be a hugely enjoyable experience.
 The noise levels are super important with this part of the day and be patient with each other as you open presents.
 No matter how old you are or what cognitive changes you live with, opening presents is a very nostalgic experience and should be enjoyed with a healthy dose of laughter (especially that of children), a little bit of mess and lots of love.
 Of course, 1:1 time exchanging gifts can be an incredible bonding experience too; I personally recommend this top tip for a more intimate experience – it’s worth its weight in gold.

 Share in the Christmas spirit this year and add your own top tips below.

 About the author

 Kirsty is a Registered Nurse, Founder and CEO of the Umbrella Dementia Cafés.
 After successfully hosting her first café sessions in 2016, she saw a massive need to create social groups for families experiencing dementia.
-Kirsty now leads a team who support four dementia café locations, together facilitating over 230 cafés both face to face and online.
+Kirsty now leads a team who support four dementia café locations, together facilitating over 310 cafés both face to face and online.